Simulation: Hidden Dangers and Hazmat - Fire Engineering

 Factor #1.
 Vapor Density

 Vapor density is the relative weight of a gas or vapor as compared to air, with air being given a numerical value of one (1).
 For example, If the vapor density is 0.79 thus less than one (1), then that vapor will rise in normal atmosphere.
 Conversely, if a gas has a vapor density greater than one (1)—for example, if the vapor density is 1.79—that vapor will sink and concentrate in normal atmosphere.
-This is important to note because most hazmat incidents are not easily identifiable through sight or smell.
+This is important to note because most hazmat incidents are not easily identifiable through sight or smell and there are only 14 gases that have vapor densities less than 1.

 Factor #2.
 Specific Gravity